 The ethical considerations associated with educational research are immense and add another layer of complexity to student participation in health professions education research.
 The teacher as researcher has generated considerable debate.
 The main ethical concern is that of coercion (Aycock & Currie, 2013; Sarpel et al., 2013).
 Some maintain that a teacher drawing upon their own student cohort as participants is fundamentally unethical, due to the power imbalance between student and teacher or educational institution (Ferguson, Yonge, & Myrick, 2004).
 This may compromise the nature and quality of the data that are collected.
 Other authors have noted the blurring of boundaries and roles that can occur when a teacher takes on the role of a researcher of their own teaching program (Boileau et al., 2018; Regan, Baldwin, & Peters, 2012).
 Parallels can be drawn between the conflicts of interest experienced by the physician-researcher and educator-researcher (Henry & Wright, 2001).
 The double agency of fulfilling two roles simultaneously may lead to ethical threats at various stages of the research process: recruitment, consent, confidentiality and participant withdrawal (Ferguson et al., 2004).

 Although some have suggested that health professions students are better informed about research compared to many target populations, their position may render them more vulnerable to perceived pressure or coercion by teacher-researchers (Bartholomay & Sifers, 2016).
 The validity of informed consent in the context of the student-teacher power differential is questionable and the choice to participate may be significantly influenced by the (perceived or real) potential effect on grades or career.
-These ethical considerations have major relevance for educational research in terms of balancing the needs of teachers and institutions to examine and critique educational practices through evaluation and research, and what may be considered as reasonable means in engaging students in research.
+These ethical considerations have major relevance for educational research in terms of balancing the needs of teachers and institutions to examine and critique educational practices through evaluation and research, and what may be considered as reasonable means of engaging students in research.
 Many have argued that education research is of clear benefit to students and to the curriculum and have suggested that explicit voluntary consent is not warranted (DuBois, 2002; Forester & McWhorter, 2005).

 The level of scrutiny of educational research by institutional ethics committees and other bodies compounds the problem.
 In the past, health professional education research has been viewed, understood and treated in different ways by Institutional Ethics Review Committees.
 Differing levels of scrutiny of the educational research process, ranging from exemption to full review, has meant variability in the protection offered to participants including students (Chen, 2011; Regan et al., 2012).
-With the expansion of the field, however, this has become more uniform and most studies usually require formal ethics approval, or at least need to demonstrate adherence to principles for publication (Boileau et al., 2018).
+With the expansion of the field, however, the review of education research has become more uniform and most studies usually require formal ethics approval, or at least need to demonstrate adherence to ethical principles for publication (Boileau et al., 2018).
 Still, in some instances, the lack of educational research expertise on these committees can add to the disparity in the review processes (Brown, 2010).
 The lack of distinction between evaluation and research mentioned earlier can also add to the confusion.

 Despite being categorised as low risk, health professional education research can have a range of unforeseen consequences for participants.
 For students, these may include diversion from academic commitments, psychological effects, delayed responses to the research phenomenon being studied, and the establishment of new dynamics.
+Unintended psychological effects may occur when the topic of study encroaches on a sensitive topic in health education (e.g. learning about death and dying) and this impact may be felt after the study has concluded, leaving the student without a clear avenue for seeking assistance.
+Despite attempts to preserve anonymity, a teacher-researcher may recognise a participant and react consciously or unconsciously to their comments.
 The unintended consequences of educational research participation remains an area where evidence is lacking.